 - a.
-A branch campus is an independent separate facility established by a main school that: - i.
+A facility approved by the U.S. Secretary of Education as a branch campus and is an independent separate facility established by a main school that: - i.
 Is geographically apart from the main school and permanent in nature; - ii.
 Offers courses in educational programs leading to a degree, a certificate, or other recognized educational credential; - iii.
 Has its own faculty and administrative or supervisory organization; - iv.
 Has its own budgetary and hiring authority; and - v.
 Provides all necessary educational resources and student services (e.g., advising, testing, library resources, financial aid, employment assistance, etc.) required by accrediting standards. - b.
-A branch campus must be adequately managed in accordance with the requirements set forth in Section I, Substantive Standards, Standards of Accreditation.
-The management and supervision oversight of the branch campus must be carried out by the same ownership and management that controls the main school.
+A facility that is an independent additional location established by a main school that: - i.
+Is geographically apart from the main school and permanent in nature; - ii.
+Offers courses in educational programs leading to a degree, a certificate, or other recognized educational credential; - iii.
+Has its own faculty and administrative or supervisory organization; - iv.
+Has its own budgetary and hiring authority; and - v.
+Provides all necessary educational resources and student services (e.g., advising, testing, library resources, financial aid, employment assistance, etc.) required by accrediting standards.